-If you are considering eloping to Italy then you can easily have your intimate wedding on a terrace overlooking the grand canal or similar.
+Eloping to Venice is such a romantic idea and you can easily have your intimate wedding on a terrace overlooking the grand canal or other amazing sites.

-As a wedding photographer, Venice is an opportunity to work in an incredible location.
-If you have never been to Venice I would suggest it as a once in a lifetime thing to do.
+As a wedding photographer based in Venice, I am lucky to work in an incredible location.
+If you have never been to Venice I would put it on your bucket list.
+For me, it is a once in a lifetime thing to do.

 For me, Venice wedding photography is about the charm, character and essence of Venice.
-I think that to capture these elements the best way is to wander on foot and get away from the tourist spots.
-Hence, I like to find the pulse of Venice in its narrow backstreets and canals.
+I want to capture these elements and the best way is to walk around and get away from the tourist spots.
+I like to find the pulse of Venice in its narrow back streets and canals.
 I have spent time wandering and learning the different areas of the city and the lovely surprises around many a corner.

 Below are examples of my work as a wedding photographer in Venice Italy.